-ECT conducted a preliminary listed-species survey as part of the site analysis to evaluate for state and federally listed species and only observed gopher tortoise burrows at the time.
-Since conducting the site analysis, ECT has spent a substantial amount of time on this site for the delineation efforts and has observed a total of three (3) listed species.
-Species observed in recent months (February - April 2018) include gopher tortoise3 (Gopherus polyphemus) burrows, Florida sandhill cranes (Antigone canadensis pratensis), and wood stork4 (Mycteria americana).
+ECT conducted a preliminary listed species survey as part of the site analysis to evaluate for state and federally listed species and no listed species were observed.
+However, since conducting the site analysis, ECT has spent a substantial amount of time on this site for the delineation efforts and has observed a total of three (3) listed species.
+Species observed in recent months (February - April 2018) include gopher tortoise (Gopherus polyphemus) burrows, bald eagles3 (Haliaeetus leucocephalus), and Florida sandhill cranes2 (Antigone canadensis pratensis).
 No other listed species were directly observed, but certain species are still recognized as having potential to occupy certain habitats on-site.
 Below is a summary of potential impacts the Proposed VDPP may have on listed species.